-In his early days at Howarth Timber & Building Supplies he introduced a sales reporting system to deliver sales activity information to sales management but over a year ago recognized that the business needed a more sophisticated integrated sales and customer intelligence system that would proactively alert sales people to changes in customer buying behavior and operate on mobile devices as well as laptops and PCs.
+In his early days at Howarth Timber & Building Supplies he introduced a sales reporting system to deliver sales activity information to sales management.
+However, he recognized that the business needed a more sophisticated integrated sales and customer intelligence system that would proactively alert sales people to changes in customer buying behavior and operate on mobile devices, as well as laptops and PCs.

-As a result the sales teams warmed quickly to sales-i recognizing that it enabled them with a complete gap analysis view of their customers, and delivered proactive alerts to their mobile phones if sales went up or down and identifying who to target with what products.
+As a result, the sales teams warmed quickly to sales-i, recognizing that it enabled them with a complete gap analysis view of their customers and delivered proactive alerts to their mobile phones if sales went up or down to identify who to target with what products.

 Now with sales-i spreading across the field-sales business, Mark is also rolling out the technology to branch managers and extending the breadth of information that sales-i is giving to the sales teams. “sales-i has already had a real impact on our sales business,” adds Mark.